-security funds and selected public entities, including transfers and subsidies to municipalities, businesses and other entities.
+Consolidated expenditure Total expenditure by national and provincial government, social security funds and selected public entities, including transfers and subsidies to municipalities, businesses and other entities.
 Consolidated general government National, provincial and local government, as well as extrabudgetary government institutions and social security funds.
+Consumer price index (CPI) The measure of inflation based on prices in a basket of goods and services.

 Consumption expenditure Expenditure on goods and services, including salaries, which are used up within a short period of time, usually a year.
 See also current expenditure.